camsjams/rust-coal/README.md

 # How To Use Coal

 ## Local Development: Serve HTML
-This runs a local development server using the rust crate actix as a server, on the desired port (defaults to `8041`).
+This runs a local development server using the Rust crate actix as a server, on the desired port (defaults to `8041`).
 >      $ coal serve {source_folder} [{port}=.8041]

 Examples